 Before arriving in Liverpool I spent 4 years as a Lecturer at the Department of Geography and Earth Sciences at Aberystwyth University (2012-2016).
 Prior to this I was a Teaching Associate in Human Geography in the Department of Geography, University of Sheffield (2011-2012) and a Teaching Assistant during my PhD at Royal Holloway (2007-2011).
-I was promoted to Senior Lecturer in 2017.
+I am now a Senior Lecturer.

 - Winner of the Alastair Pilkington Prize for Teaching Innovation (University of Liverpool 2017)

 - Keynote Lecture at 'Ocean Governance for Sustainability' Conference.
 Paper title: 'Governing oceans for sustainabiliity: towards wet ontologies' (ZMT, University of Bremen, Germany 2017)

 - UK Representative and Leader of Work Package 3 (Seabeds) of EU Ocean Governance Network (COST Action 2016)

 - Visiting Research Fellow (University of Waikato, New Zealand 2016)

 - University-wide Teaching Award, Personal Tutor of the Year (Aberystwyth 2015)